ibm-messaging/mq-gitops-samples/README.md

 The Kustomize deployment samples in this repository are intended for use with an implementation of ArgoCD.
 The sample in the 'queue-manager-deployment' folder will deploy a two queue manager uniform-cluster with TLS and a dynamic MQSC update capability.
 The sample has a custom sed transformer that provides the capability to template any files that Kustomize generates, including the MQSC that gets inserted into Kubernetes config maps.

-If you just want to build the YANL files without deploying, in the 'mq-gitops-samples/queue-manager-deployment' folder run,
+If you just want to build the YAML files without deploying, in the 'mq-gitops-samples/queue-manager-deployment' folder run:

 ```shell
 kustomize build --enable-alpha-plugins --enable-exec queue-managers/